Tutorials

 laser cut part

 The Image Trace function allows you to convert a bitmap (pixels) into vectors (lines).
 You can adjust the settings to get the best possible result.
-In this case, I set the Threshold slightly lower.
+In this case, I set the Threshold a little lower.
 Every time you change the settings, Illustrator creates a new preview.
 With large files like this, that can take a while!

 laser cut part